-The H. H. Stern Award is granted each year to a second language teacher in recognition of their innovative teaching practices.
-The award also aims to support the sharing of innovative classroom practices amongst second language educators.
+The H. H. Stern Award is granted yearly to a second language teacher in recognition of innovative teaching practices.
+It aims to support the sharing of innovative classroom practices among second language educators.

-The award is named in memory of Dr. H. H. Stern in recognition of his contribution to second language instruction in Canada.
+The award is named after Dr. H. H. Stern in recognition of his contribution to second language instruction in Canada.
 Dr. H. H. Stern was a highly respected educator and the visionary initiator of the National Core French Study.

-- Application of new techniques, strategies, and/or approaches to learning
+- The nominee’s application of innovative techniques, strategies, and/or approaches to learning

-- Demonstration of the related improvement in student language learning
+- Demonstration of related improvement in student language learning

 - There is no limit to the number of times a member may be nominated.